Sex video is new twist in GSK China bribery scandal

 A GSK spokesman confirmed the tape existed but did not comment on how it related to the alleged bribery scandal.

-In July 2013, Chinese police accused Britain's biggest drugmaker of transferring as much as 3 billion yuan ($482 million) through travel agencies to bribe doctors and officials.
+In July 2013, Chinese police accused Britain's biggest drugmaker of transferring as much as 3 billion yuan (282.94 million pounds) through travel agencies to bribe doctors and officials.

 Reuters was not independently able to verify the link between the tape and the bribery case.